The 8th Kyabgon Drukpa Choegon Rinpoche

 During that time, Rinpoche prophesied that the reason he chooses to confer empowerment in Nangchen Garh rather than Khampagar was because Adeu Rinpoche will, in future be responsible for the propagation and transmission of the Drukpa Kargyu lineage.
 At that time, The 8th Adeu Rinpoche who still in his teens was the head of Drukpa Kargyu in Nangchen.

 Prophetically, in early 1990s, the 8th Adeu Rinpoche was invited to India by the present Choegon Rinpoche where he spent over a year to confer the Grand Lineage Transmissions to almost all Drukpa Kagyu rinpoches, tulkus, khenpos, monks and yogis at Khampagar.
-Subsequently, in Tibet, Nangchen Adeu Rinpoche transmitted the Six Yogas of Naropas to monks in over 60 monasteries; guided thousands of practitioners to practice Mahamudra and Dzogchen; performed hundreds of Drubchens in many monasteries; compiled more than 120 volumes of Drukpa Kargyu texts, and established numerous retreat centers.
+Subsequently, in Tibet, Nangchen Adeu Rinpoche transmitted the Six Yogas of Naropas to the monks in over 60 monasteries; guided thousands of practitioners to practice Mahamudra and Dzogchen; performed hundreds of Drubchens in many monasteries; compiled more than 120 volumes of Drukpa Kargyu texts, and established numerous retreat centers.
 Later, he visited Bhutan and India once again, and bestowed empowerment to the Drukpa Kagyu Masters, from the Je Khenpos of Bhutan to almost every Drukpa Kargyu Rinpoches and Sanghas there.

 On the other hand, Shabdrung Choekyi Gonpo's another heart-son - the 8th Khamtrul Rinpoche was highly regarded by the King of Bhutan.
 He visited Bhutan numerous times, and became the first ever Tibetan master to hold the yellow scarf formally in the Kingdom of Bhutan.
 The 8th Khamtrul Rinpoche was requested by the King of Bhutan to lead the Drukpa Kagyu order in the Vajrayana nation of Bhutan until he passed into parinirvana in 1980.